cucker0/java/java8_features/LocalDateTime类.md

 adjustInto​(Temporal temporal)
 Adjusts the specified temporal object to have the same date and time as this object.

 OffsetDateTime atOffset​(ZoneOffset offset)
 Combines this date-time with an offset to create an OffsetDateTime.

 ZonedDateTime atZone​(ZoneId zone)
 Combines this date-time with a time-zone to create a ZonedDateTime.

-int compareTo​(ChronoLocalDateTime<?> other)
-Compares this date-time to another date-time.

-boolean equals​(Object obj)
-Checks if this date-time is equal to another date-time.

 String format​(DateTimeFormatter formatter)
 Formats this date-time using the specified formatter.